-The Council's Administrative Scheme governs specific and general powers of delegation to senior officers.
-This supplements the powers delegated to various committees, boards and other decision-making bodies.
+The Council's Administrative Scheme governs specific and general powers of delegation to Senior Officers.
+This supplements the powers delegated to various Committees, Boards and other decision-making bodies.
 This enables decisions to be made in an appropriate and transparent manner, but which also enables day-to-day business to progress.
-The Council's regular cycle of meetings were disrupted by the Covid-19 pandemic with duties normally requiring Council/Committee approval being delegated to the Chief Executive during such times (in whose absence Depute Chief Executives) and in consultation with any other Officers deemed necessary.
-On the 31 March 2022 the Council agreed to a proposed cycle of meetings that represented a return to 'normal' following the Local Government Elections on the 5 May 2022 and the Statutory Meeting on the 19 May 2022.
+The Council's regular cycle of meetings were disrupted by the Covid-19 pandemic with duties normally requiring Council/Committee approval being delegated to the Chief Executive during such times (in whose absence Executive Officers) and in consultation with any other Officers deemed necessary.
+On the 27 April 2023 the Council agreed to a cycle of meetings for 2023/24 which represented the move to a 4-cycle year and included provision for a then anticipated UK General Election in May 2024.

-The Council has continued to discharge its legal and statutory responsibilities, through the normal course of business, during the year.
+The Council has continued to discharge its legal and statutory responsibilities during the year through the normal course of business.
 Such activities are reflected within these Accounts, which will also include reference to ongoing recovery from Covid-19, where a number of accommodations were previously made within the Council's strategy, business model and performance regime.
-Certain provisions within the Coronavirus Act 2020 that were due to expire in March 2022 were retained with proposals for longer term adoption in the Coronavirus (Recovery and Reform) (Scotland) Bill.
-Despite such provisions the pandemic has eased with a new Council administration implementing a new approach to strategic planning and performance, with recommended strategic priorities to support East Dunbartonshire Council, its citizens and its businesses collectively recover from the pandemic.
-These Accounts and those in future years will bear testament to this impact reflecting the Council's subsequent and sustained response in its role to support residents, business and communities.
+Most of the provisions within the Coronavirus Act 2020 have expired.
+Whilst the pandemic has eased, its effects are still felt.
+These Accounts, and those in future years, reflect the Council's ongoing response in its role to support residents, business and communities.
 More than ever this reinforces the Council vision of:

-Working together to achieve the best with the people of East Dunbartonshire
+"Working together to achieve the best with the people of East Dunbartonshire"